Roman Catholic Diocese of Duluth: 1889 to 1925

 The Diocese of Duluth was erected on October 3, 1889, by Pope Leo XIII.
 Its territory was taken from the Vicariate Apostolic of Northern Minnesota.
-The pope appointed Reverend James McGolrick of the Diocese of Saint Paul as the first bishop of Duluth.
+The pope appointed James McGolrick of the Diocese of Saint Paul as the first bishop of Duluth.

 At the time of McGolrick's arrival in Duluth in January 1890, the new diocese contained 22 priests, 32 churches, ten stations, five parochial schools, and a Catholic population over 20,000.
 After a fire destroyed the cathedral in 1892, McGolrick laid the cornerstone for the new Sacred Heart Cathedral in 1894 and dedicated it two years later.
 He founded St. Mary's Hospital in Duluth in 1898 and St. James Orphanage in 1910.